If you are a junior or senior in high school, you are able to apply to the Dual Credit program at UNM.

 As a Dual Credit student, you are not responsible for tuition, but you are responsible for any fees.

 Applications take approximately 7 business days to process, depending on the season you turned it in.
-If yours has taken longer than 10 business days, please email the Dual Credit Coordinator.
+If yours has taken longer than 10 business days, please email the Dual Credit Coordinator at email@example.com.

 The Concurrent Enrollment Hold is an automatic hold that happens when you become a Dual Credit student at UNM.
 The hold does not get removed.
 It is there so that the Dual Credit Coordinator can sign you up for classes.

-The UNM General Education requirement consists of 8 groups of courses designed to enhance a student’s education as well as develop academic skills and abilities.
-All undergraduate students are required to complete courses in seven areas of study, and majors typically require specific courses within each category.
-The courses approved for enrollment on the master agreement between your high school/district and the university will come from one of the core curriculum areas of study.
-A Grade of C (not C-) is needed to satisfy the core requirement.
+The courses approved for enrollment on the master agreement between your high school/district and UNM Albuquerque/Main includes General Education courses..
+A minimum grade of C (not C-) is needed to satisfy the General Education requirement.
 Please note: UHON courses on the UNM General Education are not approved on any dual credit master agreement.

 To view your class schedule: